 The Financial Plan includes results for one or more funds that are managed by the State, displayed on a cash or GAAP basis, and projects closing balances at the completion of a fiscal period (e.g., a fiscal year).
-See Section 6 below for a discussion of GAAP and cash-based accounting.
+See Generally Accepted Accounting Principles (GAAP) on page 29 for a discussion of GAAP and cash-based accounting.

-3. FUND STRUCTURE
+FUND STRUCTURE